 If the diagram above were to scale, the circle representing R users would be much smaller, and the sliver of overlap between R users and mainstream software developers, the integrators, would be too small to see.
 R is becoming more widely used, but it’s still mysterious if not entirely unknown to most software developers.

 Numerous clients have asked me to help them integrate R with other programming environments, not because I am the world’s expert in R—many other people know more about the deep inner workings of R—but because I have experience using R to solve statistical problems and have experience with the wider world of business software development.
 One of the keys to understanding R is to understand the mindset of a statistician, something difficult to appreciate from reading documentation alone.

 I have helped companies integrate R with diverse other languages: C#, Python, Haskell, etc. And I have given presentations around the world introducing software engineers to the power and quirkiness of R.

-If you’d like to discuss how I may be able to help your company with R, please call me at (832) 422-8646 or send me a message by clicking the button below.
+If you’d like to discuss how I may be able to help your company with R, please call or email to discuss your project.